Atmaca

-Atmaca (Accipiter) is an all weather, long range, precision strike, anti-ship, surface-to-surface and submarine-launched cruise missile, developed by Turkish missile manufacturer Roketsan.
-The Atmaca enters service with the Turkish Navy to gradually replace the country's existing inventory of Harpoon missiles.
+Atmaca (Accipiter) is an all-weather, long-range, precision strike, anti-ship, surface-to-surface and submarine-launched cruise missile, developed by Turkish missile manufacturer Roketsan.
+The Atmaca has entered service with the Turkish Navy to gradually replace the country's existing inventory of Harpoon missiles.
 The Surface-to-surface version of Atmaca is Kara Atmaca.
+The missile also offered for export.

 Development

 The program was initiated in 2009 when Turkey's Undersecretary For Defense Industries (SSM) signed a contract with Roketsan for designing a surface-to-surface cruise missile for the requirements of the Turkish Naval Forces.
 The prime contractor, Roketsan, started the design studies in September 2012, after receiving the results of its previous research and development contract with Turkey's Undersecretary For Defense Industries under the coordination of Navy Research Center Command (ARMERKOM).
 The missile is planned to be developed for multiplatforms, capable of launching not only from warships but also from submarines, aircraft, coastal batteries, including land-attack operations.

 After completing various tests, first land-based firing of the Atmaca took place in March 2017.
 The serial production contract for Atmaca was signed between Roketsan and the Presidency of Defense Industry on 29 October 2018.
 The missile will be deployed to Turkish Navy's s, Istanbul-class frigates, G-class frigates, Hisar-class offshore patrol vessels, and planned TF-2000-class destroyers.